- Fee assured

 • Member of National Committee of the British Society for Dermatological Surgery from 1995-2014, serving as President 2011-13.

-• Member of British Association of Dermatologists National Skin Cancer Committee 2016-date.
+• Member of British Association of Dermatologists National Skin Cancer Committee 2016-18.

 Dr Stables sees patients with general dermatological problems (acne, eczema and psoriasis) and has a special interest in the diagnosis and management of pre-malignant skin lesions and skin cancer.
 Dr Stables performs general skin screening checks and mole checks.
 The diagnosis of skin cancer involves clinical diagnostic skills, dermoscopy and sometimes lesion biopsy or excision.
 There are a number of different treatment modalities for skin cancer including topical treatments, cryosurgery, photodynamic therapy, surgical treatments and radiotherapy.